tomwhartung/daws_for_d-star-mmies/1-Big_Picture_Stuff/Consistency.md

 # Consistency.md

-## Big Picture
+## Big Picture Guidelines

 I want to do a series, rather like a TV series.
 The pilot must set the tone, etc:

--  See the *Great Courses **Screenwriting 101** Course*
+- Ideas from the *Great Courses **Screenwriting 101** Lectures*
+  - Lecture 16: *Pulp Fiction*
+    - Collages - Surrealism - tying random bits together
+    - Finding consistency through endings that have a similar structure and tone
+    - *"Keep it surreal, Bitches!"*
+  - Lecture 19: *Film versus Television*
+    - Need an engine, rooted in conflict, to keep a series going
+    - The Conflict: Humans versus Computers

+## Important

-Also they must be **consistent, informing, and entertaining.**
+- Videos must be **consistent, informing, and entertaining.**

-## Specific Guidelines

-- Keep videos short: 3-5 mins

 - Explain any jargon words
   - Tell people to leave a comment if they don't understand something

+## Specific Guidelines

+- Keep videos short
+  - Length: 3-6 mins
+  - Topics: 3-5 *ideas*

 - Do two versions of each episode:
   - One Explicit/Salty